cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 ### Source repo

-We expect Javscript programming language experience to understand the programming constructs, in case you want to just run the application, jump to How to build and run the application after cloing the repo.
+We expect Javscript programming language experience to understand the programming constructs, in case you want to just run the application, jump to `#Running the Node.js client application` and run the application after cloning the repo.

 The source code for this entire exercise is [available in Github for reference](https://github.com/cloudentity/ce-samples-mtls-demo/tree/master/sample-nodejs-mtls-oauth-client)